 First, let’s talk about Session, Session is the number of times a user opened a browser to a page on your website.
 A single user can have multiple sessions.
 According to Google, A session is a group of user interactions with your website that takes place within a given time frame.
 For example, a single session can contain multiple page views, events, social interactions, and e-commerce transactions.

-According to Google, average session duration is calculated by dividing the total duration of all sessions (in seconds) by the number of sessions.
+According to Google, the average session duration is calculated by dividing the total duration of all sessions (in seconds) by the number of sessions.

 So basically average session duration is how long a user spends time interacting with your site on average.